Divisions of Punjab, Pakistan: History

 After independence, The province of West Punjab had four divisions – Lahore, Multan, Rawalpindi and Sargodha.
 From 1955 to 1970, during One Unit policy the Princely State of Bahawalpur was joined with West Punjab and made part of Bahawalpur Division.
-In the late 1970s new divisions were formed; Gujranwala Division was formed from parts of Lahore and Rawalpindi divisions; Dera Ghazi Khan Division was split from Multan Division; Faisalabad Division was split from Sargodha Division and, with the passage of time, the number of these divisions increased and now there are nine divisions.on 17 August 2022, Gujarat Division established in Punjab Province.
+In the late 1970s new divisions were formed; Gujranwala Division was formed from parts of Lahore and Rawalpindi divisions; Dera Ghazi Khan Division was split from Multan Division; Faisalabad Division was split from Sargodha Division and, with the passage of time, the number of these divisions increased and now there are nine divisions.

-On January 14, 2023, Mianwali Division was added to Punjab Province.
+On 17 August 2022, Gujarat comprising districts of Gujrat, Mandi Bahauddin, Wazirabad and Hafizabad, was notified as a new division in Punjab Province.
+However, it was de-notified later in February 2023.
+It again got divisional status in December 2024.

 Administration

 Every division of province is divided into many districts and then further into tehsils.
 Each division is administrated by a commissioner.
 He is assisted by different deputy commissioners of all districts of his division.
 The duties of commissioner according to Punjab Government Act 2013 (XVIII of 2013) are as follows: